'Notes to John' completes late author Joan Didion's trilogy on grief

 DETROW: I spoke to Wanger, as well as the publisher of Alfred A. Knopf, Jordan Pavlin, about the discovery, as well as their decision to publish "Notes To John."

-You know, I want to ask both of you this question, and Shelley, I'll start with you.
+DETROW: You know, I want to ask both of you this question, and Shelley, I'll start with you.
 Joan Didion is somebody who, as we all know, shared so much of her personal life in her work.
-There's a moment in the documentary "The Center Will Not Hold" where she directly addresses this when she's asked a question about whether she and her husband ever worked out an understanding of what was off-limits, what wasn't for their work.
+There's a moment in the documentary "The Center Will Not Hold" where she directly addresses this when she's asked a question about whether she and her husband ever worked out an understanding of what was off limits - what wasn't for their work.

 (SOUNDBITE OF DOCUMENTARY, "THE CENTER WILL NOT HOLD")